 The prices above are the base ticket prices for those dates.
 The prices go up as the week goes on, meaning Friday and Saturday are much more expensive than a Wednesday or a Thursday.

-To get the absolute cheapest tickets for Halloween Horror Nights you should visit on a Wednesday night early in September.
+To get the absolute cheapest tickets for Halloween Horror Nights you should visit on a Wednesday night early in September or the day after Halloween.
 It will be way less crowded and more enjoyable too!

 #3 Consider a Halloween Horror Nights Vacation Package

 Vacation packages are a great way to save money at theme parks.
 Always visit the official Universal Studios Orlando website to see what vacation packages they are offering during your stay.
-At the time of publish there are deals for a one night stay with a Halloween Horror Nights ticket at Cabana Bay or Aventura for $139.
+At the time of publish there are deals for a one night stay with a Halloween Horror Nights ticket at Cabana Bay or Aventura with two tickets to Halloween Horror Nights for $337.39.
 If you must stay the night, this is the cheapest you will find a hotel room near Universal Studios.

 This is also a great deal because it will save you at least $22 on parking- learn more about that later in this post.